Key Takeaways

 The ASV device monitors a person’s breathing throughout the night.
 If a person’s breathing slows down, the machine responds with enough pressure to return them to normal breathing levels.
 Once their breathing goes back to normal, the ASV machine lowers the pressure, but may still provide a baseline level of support to make it easier for the person to breathe normally.

-This method helps regularize breathing for people who respond poorly to CPAP therapy , and the variability in air pressure may also relieve some of the discomfort people feel with CPAP therapy .
+This method helps regularize breathing for people who respond poorly to CPAP therapy .
+The variability in air pressure may also relieve some of the discomfort people feel with CPAP therapy .

 An example of an ASV machine next to a CPAP machine.

-Both ASV and BiPAP machines can also provide a backup respiratory rate, which helps maintain breathing during central apneic events.
+They do have a similarity, however, as both ASV and BiPAP machines provide a backup respiratory rate, which helps maintain breathing during central apneic events.
 ASV machines differ in that this backup respiratory rate can be personalized based on ongoing feedback from the person’s breathing patterns.

 Similar to CPAP machines, ASV machines can cause some side effects and discomfort, such as: